 Find more gardening columns here.

-Steamboat Springs By the time the kids go begging for treats in downtown Steamboat Springs on Halloween, we've often had some snowfall, and certainly much cooler weather.
-So, before winter kicks in and you lose the opportunity to give your lawn a head start on next spring's growth, take time to care for your lawn this fall.
+Quite often by the time the kids go begging for treats in downtown Steamboat Springs on Halloween, we've experienced some snowfall and certainly much cooler weather.
+So before winter kicks in and you lose the opportunity to give your lawn a head start on next spring's growth, take time to care for your lawn this fall.

 Speaking of mowing, you may continue to cut the grass until it stops growing.
 The last cut of the year should be slightly shorter than your normal cut to eliminate the possibility of snow mold and dead growth caused by long blades of grass bent by heavy snows.
 Then, once you've made your last cut, be sure to drain the gas from your mower and clean it up before storing it until spring.
 And, don't forget to blow out your sprinkler system so it doesn't freeze and break during the winter.

-For cool-season grasses, which is what most of us in our Zone 4 mountain climate grow, fall is a great time to apply fertilizer containing both nitrogen and phosphorus (the N and the P in NPK percentages listed on fertilizer labels).
+For cool season grasses, which is what most of us in our Zone 4 mountains grow, fall is a great time to apply fertilizer containing nitrogen as well as phosphorus (the N and the P in NPK percentages listed on fertilizer labels).
 Apply fertilizer after the grass is dormant.
 Keeping grass lush green into later fall months increases the chances of getting snow mold.
 The nitrogen helps with top growth, which occurs again in the cooler weather after a hot summer, and the phosphorus is great for helping the root system withstand a cold winter.
 Phosphorus also aids the grass in winter storage of nutrients, spring root growth and reduces spring disease problems.

 Another maintenance item for a healthy lawn is to eliminate compacted soil by core-aeration at least once a year.
 Aeration allows oxygen and water to penetrate to the roots.
 It's best to aerate in the fall once the weather begins to cool.
 However, aerate only if the ground has moisture so that the aerator actually penetrates the soil.